FMMU-Xing-Lab/mtDNApipe/README.md

 | `SAMPLE_ID.mt.no.softclip.bam` | The final processed, consensus-deduplicated BAM file used for variant calling.
 Ready for IGV inspection. |
 | `SAMPLE_ID_analysis.log` | A comprehensive log file detailing every step of the pipeline execution.
 Essential for troubleshooting. |
 | `SAMPLE_ID_fastp.html` | An interactive quality report from `fastp`. |

+If the script is interrupted during execution, you can directly rerun run_pipeline.sh, which will automatically skip the completed steps.
+If you want to go back and rerun a specific step, navigate to the status_flags folder in the results directory and delete the success flag file for the corresponding step.

 ## 5.Example
 To ensure your installation is working correctly, run the provided test case.
 It uses a small subset of reads to execute the full pipeline.